arnavsurve/vcs/README.md

 # vcs

-A simple version control system written in Go with the Cobra library for creating CLI applications in Go.
+A simple version control system written in Go with the Cobra library for creating CLI applications.
 Inspired by [Build Your Own VCS](https://ryanheathcote.com/git/build-your-own-vcs) by Ryan Heathcote.

 # TODO